Realtor's Guide to Tax and Legal Freedom

 Using your entity

-One of the biggest mistakes many agents make is forming a PA or PL, but never changing their license with Florida Real Estate Commission (FREC).
+One of the biggest mistakes many agents make is forming a PA or PLLC, but never changing their license with Florida Real Estate Commission (FREC).
 The problem is that commission checks will continue to come to your individual name and you wont reap the benefits of your business entity.

 Here is how to property use your entity: